CyrusChan7/Moonlight-Sentinel-Docs/README.md

 `*filetype` - Forgot what an .exe file is?
 Or wish to learn more about over 10,000 of file extensions found on Windows, MacOS, Linux, iOS, Android, or other IoT devices?
 Use this command.

+`*time` - Get the current time of a major city around the world.

 ----------------------------------------------------------------

 ## Example: